prisma/language-tools/scripts/README_STABLE_BUILD.md

     * Automatically applies `@map` or `@@map` on the schema
 * Linting
     * Diagnostic tools are used to surface errors and warnings in your schema file as you type.
+* Quick-fixes
+    * Quickly fix typos in model and enum names
+    * Create new models and enums with a single click

 ## Preview